You’d be hard-pressed to find any Best Pet Vacuums list that doesn’t include a Shark or Dyson vacuum (or both)!

-Filter System: Both stick vacuums have washable filters.
+Both stick vacuums have washable filters.
 Neither, however, offers enclosed HEPA filtration.
-Pet owners with allergies shouldn’t expect these smaller-size vacuums to offer the same improvement in air quality that a full size vacuum can.
+Pet owners with allergies shouldn’t expect these smaller-size vacuums to offer the same improvement in air quality that a full-size vacuum can.

 Comparing Dyson and Shark’s stick vacuums is a bit like comparing apples and oranges.
 Both vacuums are great options for pet owners looking for a lightweight and effective pet vacuum, and neither seems objectively “better” when compared head-to-head.

-In terms of pet hair removal performance, the Dyson V8 Animal holds a small lead over the Shark Rocket TruePet—at least for as long as the battery is charged.
-Its lightweight and cordless design also makes it much more portable and versatile.
+In terms of pet hair removal performance, the Dyson V8 Animal holds a small lead over the Shark Rocket TruePet – at least for as long as the battery is charged.
+Its lightweight and cordless design also make it much more portable and versatile.

 The V8 Animal is a good choice for pet owners who want a secondary vacuum that can quickly and effectively clean up pet hair in hard to reach spots, like car interiors or staircases.

-Price: Once again, the Shark is priced significantly lower than the Dyson.
-The Rotator Powered Lift-Away is roughly $251 compared to the Cinetic Animal price of about $549.
+Once again, the Shark is priced significantly lower than the Dyson.
+The Rotator Powered Lift-Away is more or less 50% lower in price than the Dyson.

-Operation: Not much has changed in terms of the Dyson’s design, and the Cinetic Animal has a similar set of strengths and weakness as other Dyson Big Ball vacuums.
+Not much has changed in terms of Dyson’s design, and the Cinetic Animal has a similar set of strengths and weakness as other Dyson Big Ball vacuums.

 Shark also kept much of the good from the Rotator Pro.
 The Rotator Powered Lift-Away also remains much the same in terms of operation, but with the strong new development of individually detachable components.
 The new model allows owners to switch effortlessly between a stick, canister, and upright vacuum—without ever powering down.

 The Cinetic Ball performs notably better, however, in hardwood floor tests.
-It picked up much more debris than Shark’s vacuum, which had a tendency to push around larger objects without sucking them up on hard surfaces.
+It picked up much more debris than Shark’s vacuum, which tended to push around larger objects without sucking them up on hard surfaces.

 Surprisingly, however, the Rotator Powered outperforms the Cinetic Animal in pet hair tests.
 Though Dyson’s pet hair tool works well, the head of the upright vacuum struggled to pick up pet hair both on carpets and hard floors.

-Filtration: Both models have above-average filter systems, and both stand to improve the symptoms of pet owners who suffer from allergies.
+Both models have above-average filter systems, and both stands to improve the symptoms of pet owners who suffer from allergies.

 However, Shark also includes some impressive allergen-capturing technology.
 Like other Shark vacuums, the Rotator Powered Lift-Away features completely sealed HEPA filtration.
 Shark claims that their vacuum’s filtration captures 99.9% of dust and allergens.